Fact Sheet 413

 Didanosine (Videx, ddI)

 ddI (Videx) is a drug used as part of antiretroviral therapy (ART).
-It is manufactured by Bristol-Myers Squibb and by Barr Laboratories.
+It is manufactured by Bristol-Myers Squibb.
 Didanosine is also known as ddI or dideoxyinosine.
-Generic versions have been tentatively approved under PEPFAR (see fact sheet 925.)
+Generic versions have been approved under PEPFAR (see fact sheet 925.)

 Didanosine is a nucleoside analog reverse transcriptase inhibitor, or nuke.
 These drugs block the reverse transcriptase enzyme.
 This enzyme changes HIV’s genetic material (RNA) into the form of DNA.
 This has to occur before HIV’s genetic code gets inserted into an infected cell’s own genetic codes.

 Didanosine was approved in 1991 as an antiretroviral drug (ARV) for people with HIV infection.
 The generic version was approved in 2004.
 It has been studied in adults and children who weigh at least 20 kg (44 lbs.)

 While antiretroviral therapy (ART) is recommended for all people living with HIV, independent of your symptoms or CD4 count, you and your health care provider should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking ART.
 Fact Sheet 404 has more information about guidelines for the use of ART.

 Didanosine is rarely prescribed today and is used mostly in people with drug-resistant HIV.
 If you take didanosine with other ARVs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.